-Lille France is a perfect city for a short city break for people who love culture and good food.
+Lille France is a perfect city to visit if you’re interested in art, history and delicious food.
 These are the best things to do in Lille.

 About Lille